Regional Directorate, Chandigarh

 • ICD projects in 2 districts have been completed.
 Apart from this RKVY-Capacity building trainings have been undertaken by the corporation in the state for the development of farmers through cooperatives.

 ICDP & Dairy: DPR for ICD project in Leh and Kargil has been prepared and is under consideration of UT Level Coordination Committee.
-Apart from this NCDC is focused on initiating new Poultry & apiculture projects in the state.
+Apart from this NCDC is focused on initiating new Poultry projects in the state.
+The state government may soon be coming up with projects in dairy sector to fulfil the demand of state for dairy products.
+State Government is also keen to start an apiculture project in the state.

 Initiatives for development of Aspirational Districts (identified by NITI Aayog) through Cooperatives:

-NCDC is focused for the development of Aspirational Districts identified by NITI Aayog in the State viz, Baramulla & Kupwara.
+Emphasis is now to contribute to development of Aspirational Districts identified by NITI Aayog in the State i.e. Baramulla & Kupwara.
 One primary society in Kupwara district was given NCDC Regional Award for Excellence in Cooperatives.
+In Aspirational Districts Kupwara, 1 FFPO is sanctioned.

 Development Opportunities in the J&K

-• Horticulture plays a vital role in the economic development of the state.
-With an annual turnover of over Rs.3 billion (US$43 million), apart from foreign exchange of over Rs.800 million (US$12 million), this sector is the next biggest source of income in the state's economy.
+Horticulture plays a vital role in the economic development of the state.
+With an annual turnover of over ₹3 billion (US$43 million), apart from foreign exchange of over ₹800 million (US$12 million), this sector is the next biggest source of income in the state's economy.
 The region of Kashmir is known for its horticulture industry.
-Horticultural produce from the state includes apples, apricots, cherries, pears, plums, almonds, and walnuts.
+Horticultural produce from the state includes apples, apricots, cherries, pears, plums, almonds and walnuts.

 S.No.
 Category of Societies Number